 There is a good deal of information about Captain Trask.

 It appears he became the"Governor" of Snug Harbor in Statten Island which was the famous rest home for retired seamen.
-(I am very excited about this discovery and I have contacted Snug Harbor and am going to make a trip to New York to visit them.)
+(I am very excited about this discovery and I have contacted Snug Harbor and visited them.
+They were kind enough to let me post his portrait below.)
 Click the button below to read his bio: